kriszyp/msgpackr/README.md

 (It is worth noting that while msgpackr works well in modern browsers, the MessagePack format itself is usually not an ideal format for web use.
 If you want compact data, brotli or gzip are most effective in compressing, and MessagePack's character frequency tends to defeat Huffman encoding used by these standard compression algorithms, resulting in less compact data than compressed JSON.
 The modern browser architecture is heavily optimized for parsing JSON from HTTP traffic, and it is difficult to achieve the same level of overall efficiency and ease with MessagePack.)

 ## Record / Object Structures
-There is a critical difference between maps (or dictionaries) that hold an arbitrary set of keys and values (JavaScript `Map` is designed for these), and records or object structures that have a well-defined set of fields which may have many instances using that same structure (most objects in JS).
-By using the record extension, this distinction is preserved in MessagePack and the encoding can reuse structures and not only provides better type preservation, but yield much more compact encodings and increase parsing/deserialization performance by 2-3x.
+There is a critical difference between maps (or dictionaries) that hold an arbitrary set of keys and values (JavaScript `Map` is designed for these), and records or object structures that have a well-defined set of fields.
+Typical JS objects/records may have many instances re(use) the same structure.
+By using the record extension, this distinction is preserved in MessagePack and the encoding can reuse structures and not only provides better type preservation, but yield much more compact encodings and increase decoding performance by 2-3x.
 Msgpackr automatically generates record definitions that are reused and referenced by objects with the same structure.
 There are a number of ways to use this to our advantage.
 For large object structures with repeating nested objects with similar structures, simply serializing with the record extension can yield significant benefits.
 To use the record structures extension, we create a new `Packr` instance.
 By default a new `Packr` instance will have the record extension enabled:
 ```
 import { Packr } from 'msgpackr';
 let packr = Packr();